codeverything/awesome-projects/README.md

 <img src="/images/syntax.PNG">

 * Project name should start in lowercase
-* Don't SPAM to get rejected immediately.
+* Don't make SPAM PRs to get rejected immediately.

 ## What your Project contains ?
 * It may be automation script or small GUI Project or making your own little library, etc.,